Are wax warmers safe to breathe?

 They are if you’re melting a safe wax.
 How do you know what kind of wax is safe?
 Spend some time researching different types of candles.
 You’ll quickly find candles you’ll want to avoid and candles you’ll start to love.

 Want to keep dangerous chemicals out of your house?
-Take a look at this guide to chemical-free cleaning.
+Take a look at this guide to chemical-free cleaning and be sure to check out our free catalog featuring over 400 chemical-free products to help keep you and your family safe.